fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 Loop for i in range(1, num_tiles+1):
     Paste Pick 1 in the reference frame
     Change the name to Approach_i
-    Move Approach_i in the y-axis and z-axis
+    Modify Approach_i in the y-axis and z-axis
 ```

 The result should be like in the following image.